simeononsecurity/simeononsecurity.ch/content/articles/computer-file-systems-explained_-fat32,-ntfs,-exfat,-and-more/index.en.md

 ### What are the advantages of the FAT32 file system?

-Advantages of the FAT32 file system include compatibility with a wide range of operating systems and devices, simple file structure, and low system requirements.
+Advantages of the FAT32 file system include compatibility with many operating systems and devices, simple file structure, and low system requirements.

 ### What are the limitations of the FAT32 file system?